 There is no getting around that Singapore is a pretty expensive city when it comes to accommodation.
 But on the plus side, the hotel standard is very high, and there are some genuinely wonderful hotels here.
 Below are some of our favorites hotels at different price ranges.

-Surrounded by the green and peaceful Fort Canning Park this beautifully restored old colonial fort made heritage boutique hotel is a quiet oasis in the heart of the city.
+Surrounded by the green and peaceful Fort Canning Park this beautifully restored old colonial fort-made heritage boutique hotel is a quiet oasis in the heart of the city.
 The rooms are large and beautiful with high ceilings, hardwood floors, and super comfortable beds.
-We loved the spacious bathroom with the stylish bathtub.
+We loved the spacious bathroom with its stylish bathtub.

 There are two large swimming pools and a well-equipped gym.
 It has a very central location, within walking distance to both the main shopping street Orchard Road and the Colonial District with all the main museums and sights.